nickrusso42518/perf/README.md

 ## IP SLA Columns
 The table below provides the detailed explanations for the abbreviated column headers in the spreadsheet.
-This is used only for `mperf` and `lperf` playbooks as `sperf` only shows average RTT which is not specified.
+This is used only for `mperf` and `lperf` playbooks as `sperf` only shows average RTT for brevity.

 ```
 +---------------+-------------------------------------------------------------+